 The OpenStreetMap Slack team is one of the main hubs of the US community: Join Here and chat in real time with others.

 Attend a Virtual Mappy Hour hosted by the community where you can ask questions, talk about things you're passionate about, and learn from others.

 OpenStreetMap US is excited to announce a new way in which we support projects and programs that align with our mission to support the OpenStreetMap project in the United States through education, fostering awareness, ensuring broad availability of data, continuous quality improvement, and an active community: OpenStreeMap US Charter Projects.
 With the OSM US Charter program, OpenStreetMap US actively encourages the development of tools, programs and services that contribute to the growth and sustainability of the OpenStreetMap platform in the United States, and beyond.
 The Charter Project program provides a framework for long term stewardship and is loosely based on the fiscal sponsorship model for governance of non-profit organizations.
 Projects are given a home and the ability to fundraise through the OpenStreetMap US organization, a 501(c)(3) charity incorporated in Washington, DC.

 Apply to become a Charter Project

-The first round of applications is open now until the end of the year.
+Applications are now open on a rolling basis.
 If you think your initiative may be a good fit to become an official OSM US Charter Project, we would love to learn more and get to know you!
 A great way to get started is by reading the Guidelines and the Template Agreement.
-OSM US will host an information session at the virtual Connect 2020 conference Saturday October 31, 11am to 12pm ET, to answer your questions.
-2020 applications will be accepted until December 31, 2020.
+OpenStreetMap US is looking to build strong, long term relationships with our Charters, so expect the process to take up to 3 months once you submit your application to hear a decision.

 Charter Project Application